 Here is the step-by-step guide to getting a standby letter of credit services.
 Let’s have a look:

-- The letters of credit service provider then verifies the credibility & authenticity of the buyer’s creditworthiness to decide whether to lend the finance or not.
+- The standby letter of credit service provider then verifies the buyer’s creditworthiness to decide whether to lend with the finance or not.
 The buyers may be asked to provide credit history and CIBIL ratings.

-- If the bank is in even a slight doubt about the reliability of the applicant or suspects his capability to pay the loan, the bank may not grant him an SBLC.
+- If the bank is doubtful about the reliability and capability of the applicant to pay the loan, Bank may not grant an SBLC.

 - In case if there is a big valued transaction involved, the bank may ask for providing collateral.
 The size of the collateral depends on the involved risks.

-- The additional required information includes the seller’s name & address, company details, the period for which the LC is to be taken as well as shipping documents, etc.
+- The additional required information includes the seller’s name & address, company details, the period for which the SBLC is to be taken as well as shipping documents, etc.

-- Once the bank is satisfied with the buyer’s credibility, and documents, it issues a standby letter of credit to the importer.
+- Once the bank is satisfied with the buyer’s credibility & documents, it issues a standby letter of credit in the favour of beneficiary. .

-- If the buyer meets all the terms & conditions of the LC agreement ie. pays the exporter before the due date for the goods & services, the bank will terminate the SBLC without imposing a single charge to the buyer.
+- If the buyer meets all the terms & conditions of the SBLC agreement ie. pays the exporter before the due date for the goods & services, the bank will terminate the agreement without imposing a single charge to the buyer.

-Why Should We Use Standby LC In International Trade & Transactions?
+Importance of Standby LC In Global Trade & Transactions

-The Standby LC is often used in international trade & transactions involving a large requirement of money and associated risks.
+The Standby Letter of Credit is often used in international trade & transactions involving a large requirement of money and associated risks.
 A standby LOC provides several benefits in executing an international trade transaction.
 Some of the major benefits are here as follows:

-Safe Business Expansion Globally - The first and foremost benefit of issuing Standby LC is that it establishes trustworthy relationships between the parties-to-the-contract initiating an overseas deal and do not know each other, have not personally met or in case of newly established trade relationships.
+Safe Business Expansion Globally - The first and foremost benefit of issuing Standby Letter of Credit is that it establishes trustworthy relationships between the parties-to-the-contract initiating an overseas deal who don’t know each other, or have not personally met or in case of newly established trade relationships.
 A standby LC promotes safe and reliable business expansion on a global level.

 It Is Highly Customizable - Another benefit of issuing standby LC is that both the parties to the contract ie. importers and exporters can put their terms & conditions in the agreement after giving mutual consent.
 It can also be customized from one transaction to another with the same transaction partner.

-Proof of Creditworthiness For Buyer - A standby LC serves as legal proof of creditworthiness for the buyer and ensures the seller that the buyer is financially stable and in a condition to pay your amount.
+Proof of Creditworthiness For Buyer - A standby LC serves as legal proof of creditworthiness for the buyer.
+In simple words, it assures the seller that the buyer is financially stable and is able to pay the amount.
 With this, the importer can execute multiple transactions at the same time as he is secured by a legal institution.

 Seller Is Free From Credit Risk - A letter of credit is a safer and more financial tool for the sellers in the international market in case the buyer or importer gets bankrupt.
 As the creditworthiness of the buyer is shifted to the issuing bank, the exporter can recover his amount from the bank as agreed in the standby LOC.
 Thus, a standby payment guarantee letter frees the exporter from the payment and credit risk.